datascientistshiva/rag_application/README.md

     - ***Workflows***
       - Load the document using PyPDFLoader.
       - Spit the document using RecursiceCharacterTextSplitter with chunk_size = 1000 and chunk_overlap = 200 .
-      - Create the vector embedding from OllamaEmbedding.
+      - Create the vector embedding of the splitted documents using OllamaEmbedding.
       - Store or load the vector in FIASS vector db.
       - Create document_chain and retriever_chain.
       - Finally, Retriever chain will fetch the embedding which are very similar to user input from the vector db and take that data as a context to LLM which can generate highly accurate information about the document.